boozallen/sdp-libraries/libraries/slack/README.md

 # Slack

 Slack is a collection of tools and services that helps teams collaborate and work more efficiently.
-Services that it provides include a messaging platform as well as the capability to integrate with other 3rd party tools such as Trello, Jira, Splunk, Jenkins and more.
+Services that it provides include a messaging platform as well as the capability to integrate with other 3rd party tools such as Trello, Jira, Splunk, Jenkins, and more.

 ##  Steps
 ---